np-overflow/k8s-cms/README.md

 ## Intro
 The Contest Managment System (CMS) is a great open source platform to host programming contests.
-However deploying it is also really hard to deploy.
+However deploying it is also really hard.

-By adapting to be deployed using `kubernetes`, we can make deploying CMS as:
+By adapting CMS to be deployed using `kubernetes`, k8s-cms can make deploying CMS simple as:
 ```
 kubectl apply -f https://raw.github.com....
 TODO
 ```